 Get Creative With the Guest Book

-Don't Play It Safe With Your Wedding Day Menu
+Be Adventurous With the Wedding Day Menu

 Whether you're crazy about old-fashioned egg creams, Belgian waffles, or Philly cheese steak, ask your caterer about incorporating your faves into the menu.
 Jackson also suggests replicating the menu from the couple's first date—a "simple salad with French onion soup, followed by steak frites" is guaranteed to bring forth a hit of nostalgia (for the newlyweds, anyway).

-Set Up A Tasting Bar With Your Favorite Libations
+Set Up A Tasting Bar

 Stock welcome baskets with a quiz that leads out-of-town guests on a scavenger hunt to your favorite haunts (the best little bakery, a scenic park).
-Another idea is to provide "a wedding welcome bag that includes everything you might need for the perfect cocktail hour or perfect day at the beach," Jackson says.
+Another idea is to provide "a wedding welcome bag that includes everything you might need for the perfect cocktail hour or a perfect day at the beach," Jackson says.

-Give Your Fur Baby a Moment in the Spotlight
+Give Your Fur Baby the Spotlight

 Love your little fur baby?
 Let him or her inspire your wedding décor.
 One couple dedicated their cocktail hour to Charlie the pug, creating an escort card with his silhouette on it and the phrase, “Life with you is like a walk in the park.”